PacktPublishing/Cloud-native-Application-Development-with-Java-EE/Section-3/secrets-service/README.md

 ## Video 3.2: Handling secrets in Cloud-native Java EE microservices

+Secrets are sensitive information and configuration properties and thus deserve special treatment.
+They should never be version controlled, and provided dynamically either via ENV variable or file leveraging the Kubernetes Secrets mechanism.

 ### Step 1: Secure usage of ENV variables

 Create a `.env` file for local development, make sure to never commit this